-3. Mapping Data Grid to GridSim The GridSim architecture with a new DataGrid layer can be shown in Figure 2.
-GridSim is based on SimJava2 [21], a general purpose discrete-event simulation package implemented in Java.
+The GridSim architecture with a new DataGrid layer is shown in Figure 2.
+GridSim is based on SimJava2 [21], a general-purpose discrete-event simulation package implemented in Java.
 Therefore, the first layer at the bottom of Figure 2 is managed by SimJava2 for handling the interaction or events among GridSim components.

-All components in GridSim communicate with each other through message passing operations defined by SimJava.
-The second layer models the core elements of the distributed infrastructure, namely Grid resources such as clusters, storage repositories and network links.
+All components in GridSim communicate with each other through message-passing operations defined by SimJava.
+The second layer models the core elements of the distributed infrastructure, namely Grid resources such as clusters, storage repositories, and network links.
 These core components are absolutely essential to create simulations in GridSim.
-We will discuss later how new resource types were introduced to model Data Grid components.
-The third and fourth layers are concerned with modeling and simulation of services specific to computational and Data Grids respectively.
-Some of the services provide functions common to both types of Grids such as information about available resources and managing job submission.
-In case of Data Grids, job management also incorporates managing data transfers between computational and storage resources.
-Replica catalogs, information services for files and data, are also specifically implemented for Data Grids.
+We will discuss later how new resource types were introduced to model data Grid components.
+The third and fourth layers are concerned with modelling and simulation of services specific to computational and data Grids, respectively.
+Some of the services provide functions common to both types of Grids, such as information about available resources and managing job submission.
+In the case of data Grids, job management also incorporates managing data transfers between computational and storage resources.
+RCs, information services for files and data, are also specifically implemented for data Grids.
 The fifth layer contains components that aid users in implementing their own schedulers and resource brokers so that they can test their own algorithms and strategies.
 The layer above this helps users define their own scenarios and configurations for validating their algorithms.